-&lt;sup>1 Measured with a 1.0 V external reference.
+1 Measured with a 1.0 V external reference.
+2 Measured with a 10 MHz input frequency at rated sample rate, full-scale sine wave, with approximately 5 pF loading on each output bit.
+3 Input capacitance refers to the effective capacitance between one differential input pin and AGND.

-&lt;sup>2 Measured with a 10 MHz input frequency at a rated sample rate, full-scale sine wave, with approximately 5 pF loading on each output bit.
-Input capacitance refers to the effective capacitance between one differential input pin and AGND.
-Standby power is measured with a dc input and the CLK+, CLK- active.
+4 Standby power is measured with a dc input, the CLK active.